ieeecity/IEEE-City-Robotics/privacy policy.md

 Under the UK General Data Protection Regulation (UK GDPR), the lawful bases we rely on for processing this information are:

-a.
 Contractual Necessity: We process your PII and educational/professional information to fulfill our contractual obligations, such as providing our services or products.

-b.
 Legitimate Interests: We may process your PII and non-special data for our legitimate interests, provided that your rights and interests do not override those interests.

-c.
 Explicit Consent: For optional special data, such as diversity information, we will obtain your explicit consent before processing this data.
 You have the right to withdraw your consent at any time.

 ## 4. How We Use Your Information